-1.2 TYPES OF ORGANIZATIONAL STRUCTURES
+1.3 TYPES OF ORGANIZATIONAL STRUCTURES

-1.2.1 Functional Structure
+1. Functional Structure

 Four types of common organizational structures are implemented in the real world.
-The first is a functional structure.
-This is also known as a bureaucratic organizational structure and breaks up a company based on the specialization of its workforce.
-The small to medium sized business needs a functional structure.
+The first and most common is a functional structure.
+This is also referred to as a bureaucratic organizational structure and breaks up a company based on the specialization of its workforce.
+Most small-to-medium-sized businesses implement a functional structure.
 Dividing the firm into departments consisting of marketing, sales, and operations is the act of using a bureaucratic organizational structure.